Returning to LSE

 You must have cleared any debts before you can re-register.
 You should contact the Fees, Income and Credit Control Office to make arrangements to clear the debt before attempting to re-enrol.

 You may have taken a break in your studies due to health or wellbeing issues.
-If this is the case, you are strongly advised to make contact with Student Wellbeing Services as early as possible so that support can be put in place for you as needed.
+If this is the case, we recommend that you contact Student Wellbeing Services as early as possible so that support can be put in place for you as needed.

 You may also wish to speak to LSE LIFE to get support with any academic issues or concerns you may have after a break in your studies.